PavelLaptev/JSON-to-Figma/README.md

 **`Random order`** — If you switch it on all items will be filled in a random order.
 By default, all your layers will be filled in order.

 **`Image URLs recognition`** — The plugin will automaticly recognise values from a JSON that end with .JPG, .PNG, .GIF or .WEBP as images. if you name a shape or a frame with the name of the key — the pllugin wil fetch the image by URL and add it as a fill.

+**`Manual population`** — The plugin populates layers automatically by their names.
+But you can populate layers manually, despite their names.
+Select a key in the plugin and then select layers you want to populate.
+Acceptable for images also.

 ---